kiannadalton/Block27-React-Expanded-Redux-Tokens-Forms/README.md

 The Block 27 Sign Up workshop was relatively easy to work through after reading more about the JWT.
 No major learning lessons outside of further solidifying the value of props and passing information from one component to another.

-## Demonstrates use of: React, Json Web Tokens (JWT), Bearer, onSubmit, onClick, async/await, fetch, useState, useEffect GET, POST, Displaying error messages, spread operator (...), JSON.stringify, .json(), props, if, preventDefault(),
+## Demonstrates use of: React, Redux, Redux Toolkit, Json Web Tokens (JWT), Bearer, onSubmit, onClick, async/await, fetch, useState, useEffect GET, POST, Displaying error messages, spread operator (...), JSON.stringify, .json(), props, if, preventDefault(), useDispatch, configureStore, createSlice, useSelector